What are Gatsby.js and Next.js all about?

-The learning of both frameworks is not a hard thing if you already know how to build React-based projects.
-Both Gatsby and Next have comprehensive documentation and a lot of tutorials.
+Learning of both frameworks is not a hard thing if you already know how to build React-based projects.
+Both Gatsby js and Next js have comprehensive documentation and a lot of tutorials.
 Just jump into it and get things done!

 In my opinion, Gatsby.js burst into the room just like Jackie Chan and turned the game around.
 It has a lot of features, a full list of which you can find on their website.
 I want to mention my favorite ones.

 Gatsby plugins (again)

 I've already mentioned that Gatsby js built an ecosystem of plugins.
 You can find a plugin for almost everything you need: a lot of gatsby-components, gatsby-source plugins, gatsby-integrations, etc. Everything is in their plugin directory for free.

 Another amazing thing in Gatsby js – GraphQL for all queries.
 Inside and outside of the project.
 I had to use it, but now I found it very useful.
 You can always check your queries in GraphQL Playground that is running together with your project on localhost.

 Last in this post but not least – Gatsby.js sites offers image optimization.
 They prepared an amazing component called gatsby-image, and this component does everything we need for image optimization.
 And it has an awesome blurred effect when an image is loading.

 Don't forget about community and support.
 It's an important part when choosing a framework, and I would say that both Gatsby.js and Next.js are doing a great job towards community building.
 In the case of choosing Gatsby.js, you can rely on their Discord community.
 You can always find an answer and just chat there.

 Next.js doesn't have special plugins and doesn't use GraphQL out of the box.
 It has a special image component too, but it doesn't have a blurred effect 🙂